Table of Contents

 Presently, the closest airport to Machu Picchu in Peru is Alejandro Velasco Astete International Airport in Cusco and is the only airport in Cusco.
 It is currently the second busiest airport in Peru and transports over 2,500,000 passengers per year.
 Getting to and from the airport is about a 20-minute drive and is 3.5 miles from the Plaza de Armas or the city center.

 At this time there are only domestic flights and some short flights from Bolivia and Columbia in and out of this small Cusco airport.
 Typically, flying to Cusco means a trip to Lima for most people.
 Five companies provide domestic flights to from Jorge Chávez International Airport in Lima to Cusco.
 It is approximately a 1 hour and 20 minutes, so you won’t be in the air for long if you’re afraid of flying.

 Typically, these are very cheap flights as prices for these airlines are anywhere from approximately 270 to 469 soles.

 How Far is Machu Picchu from the Closest Airport?

 As we have stated before, the path to Machu Picchu from the closest airport, which is in Cusco, involves transportation by bus or taxi, and then train to Aguas Calientes.
-This can be via a day or multi-day trips.
+This can be via a day or multi-day trip.
 If you are planning to take the bus to Machu Picchu, you’re looking at about an 8 hours ride to Machu Picchu.
 However, if you go by taxi, it will take about 2 hours to get to Ollantaytambo.
 After that, you will be making a 2-3 hour train ride to Machu Picchu via Inca Rail or PeruRail.